szczyglis-dev/ultimate-chain-parser/README.md

       1 => '/^some unwanted data/',
     ];
   ```
-**- replace_field_before** - array, A list of regular expressions used to replace or precondition a data block with another, run before each attempt to match a given field.
+**- replace_field_before** - `array` A list of regular expressions used to replace or precondition a data block with another, run before each attempt to match a given field.
 Can be used to pre-filter the data before each match attempt.
 You can enter many, in text form each expression on a new line, or directly in the array.

   *Syntax:* FIELDNAME:/REGEX/ => "REPLACED STRING" (one pattern per line)